How to Claim Bodily Injury From an Accident

 • Blood money, in case of death as a result of an accident.

+Under all circumstances, insurance companies must pay for any costs that emerge when you harm a third party.
+But, yes, an insurance company can deny compensation if the injury falls outside the coverage specified in the policy.
 Mainly, car insurance policies will not cover accidents that happen as a result of violating traffic rules like red light running or drifting.
-Of course, each insurance policy is different; So make sure to know exactly what is and isn’t included.
-It is important to read and compare policies carefully before you buy your insurance.
+Of course, each insurance policy is different.
+So it’s important to read and compare policies carefully to know exactly what is and isn’t included!

 Stay safe, stay insured